Enjoy our loyalty reward

 - NST Field Studies Guide throughout your stay

 - Return flights, all taxes & charges included

 - Visits including: South Shore adventure day: Skógafoss & Seljalandsfoss (fluvial systems), Reynishverfi, Dyrhólaey coast (coastal systems), Sόlheimajökull (glaciation).
 The Golden circle adventure day: Hellisheidi Power Plant Tour (geothermal power), Gullfoss (fluvial systems), Geysir, Thingvellir (tectonics).
 Free time in Reykjavik or half day coach exploration.

 - Free place ratio of 1 in 10

-Price shown is based on 40 paying passengers departing from a London airport in Oct 2018 and is subject to availability.
+Price shown is based on 40 paying passengers from selected departure points in April 2019 and is subject to availability.